elastic/examples/Email-Alerting-with-Elastalert/README.md

         cp config.example.yaml config.yaml

     ```
-    and replace new copied `config.yaml` it with `config.yaml` in this project and save it.
+    and replace new copied `config.yaml` with `config.yaml` in this project and save it.

     * Create Elastalert Indices

         ```cmd
             elastalert-create-index
         ```
-       output :
+       Output :

         ```cmd
             Elastic Version: 7.8.0